Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Dynamical contractions of the de Sitter Lie algebras

 The zero parameters Lie algebra is the static Lie algebra which is obtained from the Galilei Lie algebra as the mass tends to infinity, from the Carroll Lie algebra as the energy tends to infinity or from the Para-Galilei Lie algebra as the compliance tends to infinity.\\All the Lie brackets defining these Lie algebras have in common the Lie brackets

-the others are summarized in the table II while the limiting process is given by the figure $2$ where the horizontal arrows represent the contractions as {$m \rightarrow \infty$}(static limit), the vertical arrows represent the contractions as {$E_0 \rightarrow \infty$}(Newtonian limit) and the oblique arrows represent the contractions as {$C \rightarrow \infty$}(flat limit).
+the others are summarized in the table II while the limiting process is given by the figure $2$ where the horizontal arrows represent the contractions as {$m \rightarrow \infty$} (static limit), the vertical arrows represent the contractions as {$E_0 \rightarrow \infty$} (Newtonian limit) and the oblique arrows represent the contractions as {$C \rightarrow \infty$} (flat limit).
+If we use coordinates $(\frac{1}{m},\frac{1}{C},\frac{1}{E_0})$, the kinematical Lie algebras costitute then the cube below (figure 2).
+The table III give a comparison of kinematical Lie algebras distribution obtained through the dynamical contraction process above with that obtained by the kinematical contraction process as given by MacRae \cite{mcrae}.

-It follows from table III below that \begin{itemize} \item the de Sitter, Poincare, Newton-Hooke and the Galilei Lie algebras are finite mass Lie algebras while the Para-Poincare, the Carroll, the Para-Galilei and the static Lie algebras are their respective limits as mass becomes infinite; \item the de Sitter, Para-Poincare, Newton-Hooke and the Para-Galilei Lie algebras are finite compliance Lie algebras while the Poincare, the Carroll, the Galilei and the Static Lie algebras are their respective limits as compliance becomes infinite; \item the de Sitter, Poincare, Para-Poincare and the Carroll Lie algebras are finite energy Lie algebras while the Newton-Hooke, the Galilei, the Para-Galilei and the Static Lie algebras are their respective limits as energy becomes infinite. \end{itemize} If we use the letter $\cal{K}$ for kinematical, the de Sitter, Poincare, Para-Poincare, Newton-Hooke, Galilei, Para-Galilei, and Carroll Lie algebras can be labeled as ${\cal{K}}_{(m,E_0,C)}$, ${\cal{K}}_{(m,E_0)}$, ${\cal{K}}_{(E_0,C)}$, ${\cal{K}}_{(m,C)}$, ${\cal{K}}_{m}$, ${\cal{K}}_{C}$ and ${\cal{K}}_{E_0}$, respectively.